SaketGudimella/MarineX/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies listed in `requirements.txt` using the package manager of your choice.

-## Usage

-1. Configure the system's settings, preferences, and notification options.
-2. Run the application using the command `python app.py`.
-3. Access EmailFlow through your web browser extension.

 ## License